We love data, and we love checklists. So we decided to put one together for other business users in the software industry to share what we've learned.

 Your project methodology must be acknowledged and respected by all.
 Everybody needs to believe in this methodology and be ready to commit to following it for the sake of the project.
 Your methodology allows you to timebox the project and make sure that it doesn’t drift over time.

-At Toucan Toco, we created our project methodology inspired by the Agile principles.
+At Toucan Toco, we created our project methodology inspired by agile principles.
 We believe that to deliver our projects quickly and efficiently, regularly getting feedback is necessary.

 We decided to slice the projects into sprints/iterations, where the stakeholders can express their feelings and thoughts about our developments.

 From Day 1, we work on the final material, and we improve it together with the stakeholders over time and iterations.
-It is all about getting and prioritizing their feedbacks.
+It is all about getting and prioritizing their feedback.

-Here we are: a robust project methodology gives us precisely more confidence in the data project management.
+Here we are: a robust project methodology that gives us precisely more confidence in data project management.
 It enables us to deliver our projects efficiently.
 And, as a consequence, it boosts client satisfaction.